-With the goal of projecting an image of COS District as a leader in higher education, the Public Information Office Manager, Marketing and Public Relations and the Dean of Technology reviews the current and future state of COS's the District's Web presence and makes recommendations for plans, policies and procedures to the Senior Management Team for use and implementation of the College's District's Website.
+With the goal of projecting an image of COS the District as a leader in higher education, the Public Information Office Manager, Marketing and Public Relations and the Dean of Technology reviews the current and future state of COS's the District's Web presence.
+Following the procedures detailed in AP 2410, the Manager, Marketing and Public Relations and the Dean of Technology will serve as the primary contact for any and makes recommendations for plans, policies and procedures to the Senior Management Team for use and implementation of related to the College's District's Website.
+The Manager, Marketing and Public Relations and the Dean of Technology will submit suggested recommendations to the Senior Management Team for their review and discussion.